Mayors for Peace Delegation visited the first Preparatory Committee

 of nuclear weapons to Executive Secretary Lassina Zerbo.

-Dr. Zerbo expressed his appreciation for our activities and stated that he will support them.
+Dr. Zerbo expressed the appreciation for our activities and stated that he will support them.

 May 3 (Wed)